baumandm/monglorious/README.md

 Monglorious is a MongoDB client library which accepts textual queries in the syntax of the MongoDB shell.

 Monglorious is written in Clojure.
+A Java wrapper is available; see below.

 [![Build Status](https://travis-ci.org/baumandm/monglorious.svg?branch=master)](https://travis-ci.org/baumandm/monglorious) [![Dependencies Status](https://jarkeeper.com/baumandm/monglorious/status.svg)](https://jarkeeper.com/baumandm/monglorious)